Get A Free Moving Quote

 • HonorHealth Hospitals

-Some of the best schools in the entire country can be found right here in the Phoenix valley.
-From grade school all the way up to university, local students have a great opportunity to get a quality education from beginning to end.
+Some of the best schools in the entire country can be found right here in the Phoenix Valley.
+From grade school all the way up to university, families living in Phoenix have great opportunities to get a quality education.

-There are about 293,801 children between the ages of 5 and 17 years old living in Phoenix, adding up to about 18% of the city’s population.
+There are about 294,000 children between the ages of 5 and 17 years old living in Phoenix, about 18% of the city’s population.
+Students attend one of 33 school districts in Phoenix, including 21 elementary school districts (215+ schools), four high school districts (31 high schools), and four unified K-12 districts.

 Whether teenagers are looking for the next step on their educational journey or adults are interested in taking college courses, there are some great universities in Phoenix to choose from.
 The best secondary schools around the city are: